Emmaus-Nicopolis

 Remains of a Crusader chancel barrier inside the main Byzantine apse are still visible upon early 20th c. photos.
 The barrier disappears entirely during World War I, likely destroyed by Turkish soldiers camping in the ruins.
 Photos: Ecole Biblique de Jérusalem

 A blue marble slab from the Crusader church of Emmaus is extant, a part of a lintel or of a reredos.
 It bears an image of the Lamb of God and a Latin inscription “...
-S LIBRAT QWI SIDERA PALMO CMPOHET” (Who has measured the waters in the hollow of his hand, or with the breadth of his hand marked off the heavens? - a quotation of Isaiah 40:12).
+S LIBRAT QWI SIDERA PALMO CMPONET” (Who has measured the waters in the hollow of his hand, or with the breadth of his hand marked off the heavens? - a quotation of Isaiah 40:12).
 (Latrun Abbey collection), see: F.-M. Abel, "Retable médiéval d’Amwas avec inscription", "Vivre et penser", 1941, p.126, see here.

 The fortress of Latrun has never been a subject of an exhaustive archaeological research.
 We know that there was a church in it, which is mentioned by Christian pilgrims as late as 16-17th c.